mesosphere/dcos-docs-site/pages/services/beta-storage/0.5.2-beta/release-notes/index.md

 navigationTitle: Release Notes
 title: Release Notes
 menuWeight: 10
-excerpt: iscover the new features, updates, and known limitations in this release of the Beta DC/OS Storage Service
+excerpt: Discover the new features, updates, and known limitations in this release of the Beta DC/OS Storage Service
 enterprise: true
 beta: true
 ---